 In the future, Baines would like to expand her current 35-minute performance to a full show (between 50 minutes and an hour) and do a theatre tour.
 Starting in the Netherlands, but eventually also in South Africa.

 Another of Baines' goals is to start a recurring burlesque show with another burlesque artist (Miss Betty L'amour) that celebrates the art of burlesque in all its forms and bring professionals and newcomers together in Tilburg.
-"We would like to set up a workshop programme that culminates in a show in which we give lessons and guidance on burlesque and how to create an act for the stage, including tips on making costumes, working with music, make-up and lighting.
+"We would like to set up a workshop programme that culminates in a show where we give lessons and guidance on burlesque and how to create an act for the stage, including tips on making costumes, working with music, make-up and lighting.

 Explosive journey through a wondrous fantasy world.
 October 19.
 Information.